-In 2017, over 1.5 million college students enrolled in colleges and universities across Texas, according to the Texas Almanac.
+Over 1.5 million college students enrolled in colleges and universities across Texas, according to the Texas Almanac.
 Many of the best colleges in Texas have legacies stretching back for hundreds of years, and are only expected to grow between now and 2025.
 As home to some of the most ethnically mixed cities in the United States, including Houston and Dallas, learners at the top colleges in Texas have a unique opportunity to receive the education necessary to become truly global citizens.
 According to the Houston Chronicle, business, social sciences, history, and health (particularly near the world-renowned Texas Medical Center) rank among the top majors for Texas-based undergrads, and agriculture also stands as a popular choice.
 Texas is also home to some of the highest-ranked institutes of higher learning in the United States, particularly when it comes to doctoral programs.

 Net Price: $34,900/yr